lakshmanroy/CodSoft-Android-Internship/README.md

 🚀 Features to Implement
 Home Screen:

-Display a list of tasks with titles and completion status..
+Display a list of tasks with titles and completion status.
 Use checkboxes or icons to indicate whether a task is completed.
 Task Creation: